Zeleo/pg_natural_sort_order/README.md

 return new;
 end $$ LANGUAGE plpgsql;

-CREATE TRIGGER natrual_sort_order_trigger BEFORE INSERT OR UPDATE ON our_table FOR EACH ROW EXECUTE PROCEDURE natural_sort_order_function();
+CREATE TRIGGER natural_sort_order_trigger BEFORE INSERT OR UPDATE ON our_table FOR EACH ROW EXECUTE PROCEDURE natural_sort_order_function();